 The words "property tax" written in letter tiles.
-A key and a small wooden house nearby.
+A key and a small wooden house nearby, associated to selling property with delinquent taxes.

 Selling Property with Delinquent Taxes: The Ultimate Guide